VincentBounce/WindowsContextMenuTools/README.md

 - Replaces *PowerShell 7 default context menu* to get a clean cascaded menu and *run as Admin feature*.

-💿 To install this tool separately, just run `PowerShell7-here.reg`
+💿 To install this tool separately, just run `PowerShell7-here.reg`.
+To install bundle it's  [here](#⚙-Install-all-tools).

 ## ![gitbash-icon] Git Bash (and Git GUI) here